Subscribe now to get my inspiring essays & posters conveniently delivered to your inbox!

 We’re a planet full of folks walking around with metaphysical ropes around our necks, wondering why we feel a bit emotionally and spiritually dead to the world around us.

-This book is also an Urban Outfitters number 1 bestseller – for a few years in a row!
-It’s sold over 350,000 copies!
-How To Be Happy Dammit merges Psychology, Biology, Eastern Philosophy, Western Philosophy, Quantum Physics, and the Zen of Bazooka Joe.
+This inspiring books merges Psychology, Biology, Eastern Philosophy, Western Philosophy, Quantum Physics, and the Zen of Bazooka Joe.
 Plus it’s designed with stylish graphics!
+AND…this book was an instant runaway bestseller – selling over 350,000 copies!